HL7/fhir-exchange-routing-ig/input/pages/specification.md

 <p></p>

-#### Originator pushes data to a destination that uses an Inbound Gateway intermediary and obtains processing results asynchronously
+#### Scenario: Originator pushes data to a destination that uses an Inbound Gateway intermediary and obtains processing results asynchronously

 ***[Need to investigate how/whether this scenario is supported by the [FHIR asynchronous request pattern](https://www.hl7.org/fhir/async.html), which only describes an async GET interaction ]***